cloudlinux/kuberdock-docker/docker/docs/installation/windows.md

     The application:

-    * opens a terminal window
+    * Opens a terminal window
-    * creates a `default` VM if it doesn't exist, and starts the VM after
+    * Creates a `default` VM if it doesn't exist, and starts the VM after
-    * points the terminal environment to this VM
+    * Points the terminal environment to this VM

     Once the launch completes, you can run `docker` commands.